marriusco/liveimage/README.md

 ### Automating

 'liveimage -d /dev/video0 -s 8080 -i jpg -o filename -f 30 -n 60' would save every 2 seconds a snapsot called filename.jpg.
 If the filename requires post-processing the '-g' flag is the saviour.
-Passing a process id via -g, v4l2net would signal that process by SIGUSR1.
+Passing a process id via -g, liveimage would signal that process by SIGUSR1.
 Following bash shows the concept.

 ```javascript
 #!/bin/bash